shaitanzx/old_photo_color/README.md

 **Video** - Designed for working with video files.
 You will get a file WITHOUT an audio track.

 **Clear output folder** - Clears the output folder, regardless of where it is located.
 Be very careful.

+**Workflow** - The panel for enabling Enhance and Coloring modes and setting them up.

 <table>
   <tr>